jurgen-kluft/go-sensor-server/README.md

 ## Data Format

-Example for a Tempature sensor:
+Example for a Temperature sensor:

 Storing the temperature every minute for a year with 1 signed byte would require:
 ```